Akira is a very active kid.

 If you need to do your groceries or need a little ‘me’ time, an hour at Kevin’s will do just the trick.

 You’d be surprised that understated Podium has a play area this spacious, and that it can get pretty busy on weekends.
 My husband and Akira would wait for me here when I’m about to leave the office when I was still working, or we’d just wait the traffic out here before heading home.

 Kidz City is where Akira goes to her own little world, where she’s the boss of her kitchen, ‘washing’ dishes, making bread and going grocery shopping.
 This is where we also trade places and she gets to ‘drive’ while I’m the passenger.
 It’s my first time inside a beetle ever, by the way, so thank you, Kidz City.
 I suddenly miss driving a manual.

-Anyhoo, Kidz City also has a play maze apart from the ‘pretend village’ that has a hospital, supermarket and garage:
+Anyhoo, Kidz City also has a play maze apart from the ‘pretend village’ that features a hospital, supermarket and garage.

 One of the best out there because they decided to go all out with the space – Active Fun in Bonifacio High Street.

 It’s 2 or three storeys of play maze.
 It has three ball pools, with one separate from the main area for smaller children, has a trampoline, and has what I think is the highest indoor slide for these kinds of establishments.
 It.
 Is.
 Fun.
 I’ve tried it.